 Author level metrics are used to calculate an individual author's impact using citations, publication counts, and more.
 The two most commonly used author level metrics are h-Index and g-Index, though others exist.

 H-Index.
 A primary author level metric designed to measure research quality over time.
-The h-index is a statistic designed to account both the scholarly productivity and the research impact of the author.
-The h-author index for an individual author is calculated by scholarly output (total number of publications ranked in descending order) over the total number of citations attributed to each publication in the list.
-This provides a snapshot of an individual researchers’ performance.
+The h-Index is a statistic designed to account both the scholarly productivity and the research impact of the author.
+The h-Index is calculated as follows - H stands for the number of articles that have each been cited H number of times.
+So, an h-Index of 30 means that the author has published 30 articles that have each been cited 30+ times.

 The disadvantages include: it puts new scholars at a disadvantage since publication output and observed citation rates require long term observations and remain relatively low for newly minted scholars; not useful for assessing different fields or discipline nor for the assessment of individual departments.

-G-Index.
-Since the h-Index does not account for highly cited publications, the g-Index is designed as a complementary author index.
-The g-Index is a statistical measure that accounts for highly cited scholarly works.
-It is calculated, given a set of articles, ranked in decreasing order of the number of citations that they received, the G-Index is the unique largest number such that the top g articles received together at least g2 citations
+It is calculated, given a set of articles, ranked in decreasing order of the number of citations that they received, the g-Index is the unique largest number such that the top g articles received together at least g2 citations.

 American University Library